cybertec-postgresql/pg_timetable/docs/basic_jobs.rst

 Getting started
 ================================================================

 A variety of examples can be found in the :doc:`samples`.
+If you want to migrate from a different scheduler, you can use :doc:`migration` scripts.

 Add simple job
 ~~~~~~~~~~~~~~